Templated Resources

 }

-Define a mustache file for the resource types that need to be templatized
+How to define a Mustache file for resource types that need to be templatized?

 Facets uses Mustache, a logic-less templating system.
-Using Mustache permits you to use pre-written text files with placeholders that will be replaced at run-time with values particular to a given request.
-For more information, refer to Mustache Manual.
+Using Mustache allows you to create and use pre-written text files with placeholders that will be replaced at run-time with values specific to a given request.
+For more information, refer to the Mustache Manual.

 Sample Mustache file

-As an example, if your application takes tenant_id
+As an example, if your application takes customer_id

-as an input, the below mustache json file creates one instance per defined tenant and passes the respective tenant_id
+as inputs, the following Mustache JSON file creates one instance per defined customer and passes the respective customer_id

 is mapped to the defined Template Input file name.